 Communities change over time.
 Examine this photograph from the past of a bookmobile in Rockingham County, NC: https://digital.ncdcr.gov/digital/collection/p249901coll36/id/576

-What do you notice?
-What do you wonder?
+What do you notice? wonder?

 Compare this photo to your school or town library.